 You will have an opportunity to try the VTS method at the end of this week in the Try-It-Yourself exercise.
 In the meantime, how do you feel that participating in research such as this would make you feel?
 Share your thoughts in the comments.

-The data collection phase of Janneke van Leeuwen’s VTS eyetracking study fininished in August 2018 and the research findings are currently being analysed.
-If you would be interested in being informed about the research outcomes and follow-up plans, please subscribe to the Research Newsletter of The Thinking Eye by following this link: https://www.thinkingeye.org/research/
+The data collection phase of Janneke van Leeuwen’s VTS eyetracking study finished in August 2018.
+More information about the research outcomes and follow-up plans can be found by following this link: https://www.thinkingeye.org/textual

 © UCL/ Created Out of Mind